 There is nothing wrong with making plans.
 God expects you to use your intellectual and organizational gifts as long as you include the caveat “if God wills” (James 4:15) and your husband is in agreement.
 Ultimately, it is God who orders your steps, but He often does this directly through your husband.

-But any time our day-to-day efforts go against God’s will and the direction our husbands want to go, we’ve abandoned our divine helpmeet role—and there will be no rest.
+Yet any time your day-to-day efforts go against God’s will and the direction your husband wants to go, you’ve abandoned your divine helpmeet role—and there will be no rest.

 When you keep this in mind, you will find peace in trusting God’s loving, all-knowing re-directions.
-Trusting God for the outcome of our plans gives us rest.
+Trusting God for the outcome of your plans gives you rest.
 Especially spiritual rest that only God can give.

 And he said, My presence shall go with thee, and I will give thee rest.
 Exodus 33:14

 We need to stop overworking ourselves in God’s presence.
 He sees all, He hears all.
 He judges righteously, and nothing is beyond His reach to polish and repair.
-Trusting God to guide our husband and marriage better than our exhausting efforts could, is what a helpmeet does.
+Trusting God to guide your husband and marriage better than your exhausting efforts could, is what a helpmeet does.
 She takes hold of the gift of rest He’s holding out to her, His beloved.

 As wives, we need rest that halts the demands we place upon ourselves to fix things out of our control.
 Rest from our self-defensive posture and fear of not being heard.
 Rest from forcing our reality into the fantastical version of marriage we’ve dragged around with us for too long.

-God’s purpose for you is to refine and deepen your faith and your holiness, though the disappointing parts of your spouse’s personality.
+God’s purpose for you is to refine and deepen your faith and your holiness, through the disappointing parts of your spouse’s personality.

 The truth behind this quote doesn’t sink in until long after the euphoric echoes of “I Do” are spoken.
 Because we wives aren’t thinking about our deepening faith when the first pains of disillusion come, are we?
 We’re not thinking about the beauty of our refinement or the strength of our spiritual growth when dealing with our new husband’s unkind words or selfish acts.
 We aren’t thinking about being his helpmeet.
 No, far from it.